CUBITAL TUNNEL SYNDROME

 - X-Rays: to rule out any abnormal bone structures that might be causing your symptoms.

-- EMG/NCV (Nerve conduction study): to show if the nerve is carrying signals normally and hand muscles are responding
+- Nerve Conduction Study: to show if the nerves are carrying signals normally and the muscles are responding to those signals.

 - Medications: Anti-inflammatories, corticosteroids, anti-depressants, anti-convulsants, opioids, vitamins, and blood pressure medications.

 - Injection Therapy: Injecting a numbing medicine near the affected nerves.
 This is recommended early in RSD.

 - Biofeedback: : body awareness and relaxation.

 - Therapy: exercise is essential to permanent relief.
 Physical therapy is important to regain normal use.

 WHAT DO I NEED TO KNOW ABOUT SURGERY?